phufbv/journal-stats/README.md

 An article accepted on 1st January will take roughly a month to make it into a published issue, so articles accepted in a given year start appearing around February.
 Similarly, the January issue of the given year will contain mostly articles accepted in December of the year before that.
 The program therefore automatically detects the first February volume of the current year (e.g. Volume 836: Number 1, 10 February 2017), and loops back through to the previous February, doing some final filtering to remove articles not accepted in the desired year.

 The parameters (number of articles to use per issue, whether to sample ApJ or ApJL, and the output file name) are defined in the file 'parameters.py', and can be changed by the user.
 For at least the last 5 years (2012 - 2016 inclusive), there have been 18 volumes of ApJ per year, each with 2 issues, so it is assumed that this pattern will continue and the number of volumes per year (18) is hard-coded in.

+### LEGAL DISCLAIMER ###
+Please be aware that using this program for anything other than its intended purpose may contravene copyright regulations.
+The program targets the ApJ and ApJL journals hosted on the IoP website.
+Text and data mining for non-commercial research are, as of 2014, exceptions to UK copyright law (https://www.gov.uk/guidance/exceptions-to-copyright).
+Text and data mining may not be permissible in other countries and on other websites, and may contravene the terms of use of such sites.